mariaramallolejarza/mariaramallolejarza/README.md

 I hold a degree in Economics and Business Management.
 📊 Skilled in social listening, digital analytics, and data storytelling.
-💻 Proficient in Power BI, Tableau, SQL, Python, Brandwatch, Google Analytics.
+💻 Proficient in Excel, Tableau and SQL, upskilling in Power BI and Python.
 🧩 Experienced in designing analysis methodologies and managing cross-functional projects.
 🌐 Currently enhancing my skills through the JustIT Data Technician Bootcamp (SQL, Power BI, Python, Azure).